The following has been compiled to help you build a budget for your proposal. Dollar amounts listed below reflect current rates, as of Summer 2013.

 - HUB rooms

-For a complete list of campus facilities and venues with UW contracts, click here.
+See a full list of campus facilities and venues with UW contracts.
 Off‐campus facilities may provide contracts or invoices for use of their space.

-If you have A/V needs, be sure to inquire about the availability and cost of equipment and/or support.
+If you have audio-visual needs, be sure to inquire about the availability and cost of equipment and/or support.

 Publicity: Variable.
-The Simpson Center can provide print and electronic flyers, distributed on campus and available for circulation through your networks and ours, for $30/event.
+The Simpson Center can provide print and electronic flyers, distributed on campus and available for circulation through your networks and ours, for $30 per event.

 Conference Programs: If you are planning a conference and plan to use Simpson Center conference programs, please budget for printing expenses.
 These expenses can vary, based on quantity and number of pages needed (ie: 50 single-sheet copies may cost $30, whereas 150 multi-page copies may run around $75-100).
 The Simpson Center generally prints no more than 50 programs for conferences taking place in Communications 202 that are open to campus audiences (keep in mind that the room holds about 35 people).
 For working conferences and workshops that are closed to the public, we print fewer programs, depending on the number of participants.
 If you feel that you will need more than 50 programs for your event, please let us know in advance.

 Stipends.
-The Simpson Center’s Executive Board may grant UW faculty a research stipend of $1,250 to teach a 1‐CR micro‐seminar in conjunction with a conference or symposium.
+The Simpson Center’s Executive Board may grant UW faculty a research stipend of $1,250 to teach a one-credit micro‐seminar in conjunction with a conference or symposium.

 Hourly student assistance.
 The Simpson Center can fund student assistance, but we can’t appoint students on projects with the exception of Summer Research Assistant Hourly (GRSA) appointments, and, much more rarely, quarterly 50% GSA appointments.
 This means that your department would need to manage academic year student hourly appointments.